PDLT-University-of-York/test-split-site/docs/eassessment/turnitinfeedbackstudio.md

 </br>
 The Assessment Tracker:

-To assist with the oversight and management of assessments, the Assessment Tracker has been created.
+To assist with the oversight and management of large cohort **summative** assessments, the Assessment Tracker has been created.

 - [Overview and aims of the Tracker](https://docs.google.com/document/d/1a6xEou9-1hjE0Axex4cAXTfjcwEfeko1NIe80H00U3Y)
 - [Setting up the Tracker workbook](https://docs.google.com/document/d/1aSeEscyYEjjFhMdr-uynhGbCLUZCIyCc7BcR30Ag5yw)